wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

-## Step 3: Check if Sampling or Filtering Excludes Data
+### Step 3: Check if Sampling or Filtering Excludes Data

 Both the chart UI and the query language support data sampling and filtering.
 It's possible that the data you are expecting to see is being sampled or filtered.

-### Check if Chart-Level Sampling Hides Your Data
+### Step 4: Check if Chart-Level Sampling Hides Your Data

 You can [improve the display speed](ui_charts.html#improve-display-speed-with-the-sampling-option) for all charts by turning on Sampling for your account.
 When you do, Wavefront limits the number of time series to 100 for each chart.
 If the time series you're looking for wasn't among the first 100, the chart doesn't show it.